-In divorce mediation, you and your spouse get to decide - and come to an agreement you both agree is fair - out of court - instead of letting your future be decided by a stranger.
+In divorce mediation, you and your spouse get to decide - and come to an agreement you both agree is fair - out of Washington state courts - instead of letting your future be decided by a stranger.

 You will get the best community property agreement by mediating with us.

 Using our extensive financial knowledge of the complexities of community property, we’ll help you and your spouse determine which of your income, assets, and liabilities are subject to division.